Insights Payroll

 A well-run payroll function treats every issued certificate as a control artefact.
 Each certificate:

-• Carries the same basic salary and allowance breakdown that appears in the WPS SIF file for the most recent cycle.
+- Carries the same basic salary and allowance breakdown that appears in the WPS SIF file and on the employee’s monthly payslip for the most recent cycle.

 When a salary transfer certificate is issued, the payroll function additionally:

-This discipline closes the gap between HR-issued documents and the live payroll register, eliminating the inconsistencies banks now cross-check through the Central Bank’s credit-information system.
+This discipline closes the gap between HR-issued documents and the live payroll register, eliminating the inconsistencies banks now cross-check through the Al Etihad Credit Bureau and WPS records.

 When the standard template doesn’t fit